aws-samples/i-love-my-local-farmer/MagentoEcsFargate/README.md

 ![](.README_images/on-aws.jpg)

 ### !!!
-This example is provided as a sample and rely on HTTP, which should never be used in production system !!!
+This example is provided as a sample and rely on HTTP, which should never be used in production system .
+Use [encrypted traffic] (https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-https-listener.html) instead !!!

 ## Components